My name is Andy Teh. I’m based in the beautiful island of Penang, Malaysia, where I was born and spent my formative

 I am best known for my work as a healthcare quality consultant.
 Jimmy Stewart, playing defense attorney Paul Biegler in Anatomy of a Murder, said, “People are many things.”
 I am no exception – my other rôles include:

 - Mentor to healthcare quality and patient safety professionals, located in all corners of the globe;

 - Coach to persons aspiring to become certified professionals in healthcare quality (CPHQs);

-- Owner and Chief Executive Officer of a healthcare consulting firm;
+- Owner, Chief Executive Officer and Chief Operating Officer of a healthcare consulting firm;

 - Father to a teenage son;